-As a soloist, she recently premiered her folk horn fusion show “French Horn Folk Tales” to a sold out house at Cook Recital Hall.
+Currently, she is 3rd Horn for the Grand Rapids Symphony and was recently a Frederik Meijer Gardens Concert Series guest artist during their 2021 season where she premiered her arrangement of “Stand Up For Me” by Storm Large, for voice piano and orchestra.
+Also as a proud Spartan graduate with a MM in Horn Performance at Michigan State University as a Distinguished Fellow she premiered her folk horn fusion show, “French Horn Folk Tales”, to a sold out house at Cook Recital Hall in Lansing in November 2017.
 This program is unique in that it connects two very unlikely mediums, as well as audiences.
 Mary Beth sings traditional Appalachian melodies from her childhood to introduce the classical works in the program.
-So much of classical literature is inspired by, and derived from traditional folk melodies and are far more connected and complimentary to each other than many audiences assume.
+So much of classical literature is inspired by, and derived from traditional folk melodies and are far more connected and complementary to each other than many audiences assume.
 Both of these genres communicate and elevate the human spirit and her hope is to connect with audiences from as many varied backgrounds as possible, and connect them to each other.

 She lives in Howard City, Michigan on 10 beautiful wooded acres with her husband and many rescue and foster animals.
 Together they like anything involving the outdoors and the water, so much so, they recently both became certified scuba divers.
 She is very passionate about the many benefits of yoga and teaches vinyasa, hot vinyasa, and yin yoga regularly.
 It is crucial to provide balance and relief to the intense pressure of constantly performing professionally.
 When time allows, she finds further balance and creative outlets through songwriting, painting, and gardening.